514: No Such Thing As A Computer Tower

 I'm not giving you it.

 I'm sure he just means a Dan Schreiber fact.
-Well, I'm glad no one's worried that I'm taking offense to that.
+Well, I'm glad no one's worried that I'm taking a fancy.

 You know, because Dan likes his crypto stuff.
 Okay.